aces/Loris/modules/mri_violations/test/TestPlan.md

 2. Table cells should be editiable with the permission `Violated Scans: Edit MRI protocol table`.
 Ensure that the edited data is saved to the database.
 3. Ensure first table displays all valid protocols for the study.

 ### MRI Protocal Check Violations page
-1. Check Selection Filter results for each of `Tarchive ID`, `PatientName`, `CandID` and `DICOM Series UID`
+1. Check Selection Filter works for each of `Tarchive ID`, `PatientName`, `CandID` and `DICOM Series UID`.
+    - Note: `TarchiveID` does not have a column in the table on this page, but the filter should still limit results based on the MRI Violations data.
 2. Click on link under `PatientName` column, should go to DICOM Archive for the patient if permission `Across all sites view DICOM Archive module and pages` is granted